Settings for the FTP Inbound Adapter

 This can be used to specify different credentials entry from which the password will be used as the Key authentication Passphrase.
 If this is blank the Credentials setting will be used.
 This separate setting allows having both Public Key and Password authentication.

 File path to a file containing the SSH private key.
 Private keys should be PEM encoded.
+You need both a private and public key for use with AutheticateWithKeyPairOpens in a new tab.

 File path to a file containing the SSH public key.
 Public keys should be in OpenSSH format.
+You need both a private and public key for use with AutheticateWithKeyPairOpens in a new tab.

 SFTP Server Character Set